Useful Information (Feb. 2003, #32)

 The 5th "Otaru by Candlelight" Event

-snow tunnel, and hot Hokkaido food available from stalls.
-February 7 (Fri.)
+Attractions include 400 candles floating on the canal, a snow-candle road, snow tunnel, and hot Hokkaido food available from stalls.
+February 7 (Fri.) to 16 (Sun.), 5 to 9PM.

 Main venues: Otaru Canal and the former Temiya railway line.